2018 Moscow–Constantinople schism: Proposal of the Patriarch of Jerusalem

 On 21 November 2019, Patriarch Theophilos III of Jerusalem announced he would like to gather in Jordan with the other Eastern Orthodox primates "in the spirit of fellowship – koinonia – so that counsel will be taken together for the preservation of our unity in Eucharistic communion."

 This initiative was welcomed by the ROC; Metropolitan Hilarion, head of the DECR, also added that the Patriarchate of Jerusalem had a "historic primacy" within the Eastern Orthodox Church.

 In December 2019, the Holy Synods of the OCCLS and of the ROC supported the proposal of meeting.

 On 22 November, the primate of the Church of Greece declined the invitation.
 At the beginning of January, the primate of the Church of Cyprus said he had not replied to the invitation because he "considered it prudent not to answer" and did not consider this meeting a "serious act", and added that "only the Ecumenical Patriarch, no one else" had the right to convene such a council.
-At few days later, the answer of the Ecumenical Patriarch to the letter of invitation of the Patriarch of Jerusalem was reported; the Ecumenical Patriarch stated he refused the invitation and asked the Patriarch of Jerusalem to stop his initiative of meeting.
+A few days later, the answer of the Ecumenical Patriarch to the letter of invitation of the Patriarch of Jerusalem was reported; the Ecumenical Patriarch stated he refused the invitation and asked the Patriarch of Jerusalem to stop his initiative of meeting.
 A few days later, the primate of the Church of Greece reiterated that he would not attend Patriarch Theophilos III's meeting.
 Later, it was reported that the Orthodox Churches of Albania, Poland, Alexandria, Georgia, Bulgaria and Antioch had stated they would not come.
 The Romanian Orthodox Church said it would be present at the gathering, but would not be presented by its Patriarch but by a delegation.

 The gathering took place on 26 February 2020.
 Were present the delegations of: the ROC with Patriarch Kirill as leader, the Church of Jerusalem with Patriarch Theophilos as leader, the Serbian Church with Patriarch Irinej as leader, the OCCLS with primate Met.
 Rastislav as leader, the Polish Church with Abp.
 Abel (Poplavsky) of Lublin as leader, and the Romanian Church with Met.
 Nifon Mihăiță as leader.
 After the gathering, the participants released a common statement.